pgbackrest/pgbackrest/README.md

 - `cmd-psql` - Custom location and parameters for psql.
 - `cmd-psql-option` - Options for psql can be set per stanza.
 - `compress` - Disable compression (handy if the file system is already compressed).
-- `repo-path` - Path to the PgBackRest repository where backups and WAL archive are stored.
+- `repo-path` - Path to the pgBackRest repository where backups and WAL archive are stored.
 - `log-level-file` - Set the file log level to debug (Lots of extra info if something is not working as expected).
 - `hardlink` - Create hardlinks between backups (but never between full backups).
 - `thread-max` - Use 2 threads for backup/restore operations.